vsueiro/cim643/2023/spring/README.md

 | ----------------------------------------------------------------- | --------------- |
 | [Vinicius Sueiro](https://com.miami.edu/profile/vinicius-sueiro/) | vss43@miami.edu |

-Last updated on Jan 9, 2023.
 This document is subject to change.

 ## About the Course